junit-team/junit5/README.md

-# JUnit Lambda
+# JUnit 5

-This repository is the home of the next generation of JUnit, codenamed  _JUnit Lambda_ (a.k.a., _JUnit 5_).
+This repository is the home of the next generation of JUnit, _JUnit 5_.

-The project is currently in _Phase 3_, building the _Alpha 1 milestone_ which is based on feedback received for the [Prototype](https://github.com/junit-team/junit5/wiki/Prototype).
+The project is currently in _Phase 3_, building the _Alpha 1 milestone_ which is based on feedback received for the [Prototype].

 ## Documentation

 ### User Guide

-The [JUnit 5 User Guide](http://junit-team.github.io/junit5/) is available online.
+The [JUnit 5 User Guide] is available online.

 ### Javadoc

-The [JUnit 5 Javadoc](https://junit.ci.cloudbees.com/job/JUnit_Lambda/javadoc/) is available online.
+The [JUnit 5 Javadoc] is available online.

 ## Continuous Integration Builds